THUDM/AgentBench/README.md

 | os        | ~5s            | < 500M             |
 | kd        | ~5s            | < 500M             |

+## Extending AgentBench

+If you wish to add new tasks to AgentBench, you may refer to [Extension Guide](docs/Extension_en.md).

 ## References

 Avalon task is merged from [AvalonBench](https://github.com/jonathanmli/Avalon-LLM/), which implements a multi-agent framework.